 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In 2018, FICO, Experian and Finicity launched the new UltraFICO score.
-The goal of UltraFICO is to expand credit access and give consumers more control in the credit scoring process, and it considers more factors that can help nontraditional borrowers get the credit they deserve.
+In 2018, the Fair Isaac Corporation (FICO), Experian and Finicity launched the new UltraFICO score.
+The goal of UltraFICO is to expand credit access and give consumers more control in the credit scoring process.
+It considers more factors that can help nontraditional borrowers get the credit they deserve.

 If you feel like traditional credit scores don’t apply to you and you wonder if the UltraFICO score might help you get the credit you need, keep reading to learn more.

 At its core, the UltraFICO score is just another credit score.
 However, the way this newer score is determined aims to expand credit access to consumers who may have had trouble achieving a regular FICO credit score in the past.